VRConservation/confi/_build/html/_sources/chapters/2_primer.md

 ```

 ## Parting thoughts
 These examples show the possibilities and benefits of creative strategies that bring private capital to support water infrastructure projects {cite}`biwi`.
 However, there are some challenges to securing private finance that have stymied broader acceptance of this approach–and more effort is needed to understand and reduce the impact of these obstacles.
 Some of the costs and challenges will be familiar to public utilities: lack of familiarity and capacity, uncertainty about how to measure outcomes best, or lack of established networks between utilities and investors.
-See Chapter 5 on Barriers for a more in-depth discussion.
+See {ref}`Chapter 5` for a more in-depth discussion of these barriers to increased uptake and scaling of collaborative finance.